Bangladesh–Estonia relations: Bilateral trade

-In 2023, Bangladesh exported approximately $54 million worth of goods to Estonia.
-Major export items included knit T-shirts (valued at $10.3 million), knit sweaters ($7.37 million), and non-knit women's suits ($5.37 million).
-Additional exports included gloves, men’s suits, and textile accessories, reflecting Bangladesh's strong textile manufacturing sector.
-Between 2018 and 2023, Bangladesh's exports to Estonia grew at an annualized rate of 11.6%, increasing from $31.3 million to $54 million during this period.
+In 2024, Bangladesh exported approximately $54 million worth of goods to Estonia.
+Major export items included knit T-shirts (valued at $10.3 million), knit sweaters ($7.5 million), and non-knit women's suits ($5.01 million).
+Between 2019 and 2024, Bangladesh's exports to Estonia grew at an annualized rate of 12.2%, increasing from $30.4 million to $54 million during this period.

-In contrast, Estonia exported approximately $1.04 million worth of goods to Bangladesh in 2023.
-The principal items were electrical transformers ($556k), semi-chemical woodpulp ($322k), and refined petroleum ($70.6k).
-From 2018 to 2023, Estonia’s exports to Bangladesh declined at an annualized rate of 8.17%, decreasing from $1.6 million to $1.04 million.
+In contrast, Estonia exported approximately $52,200 worth of goods to Bangladesh in 2024.
+The principal items were tanned cow and horse hides ($32,100), oil see flower ($9,100), and other edible preparations ($4,930).
+From 2019 to 2024, Estonia's exports to Bangladesh declined at an annualized rate of 45.9%, decreasing from $1.13 million to $52,200.

-Although the total trade volume remains relatively modest, the trade balance significantly favors Bangladesh.
-Both countries have expressed interest in diversifying trade beyond garments and machinery, with Estonia indicating potential in sectors like pharmaceuticals, ICT, and maritime cooperation.

 Cultural and educational relations

 Bangladesh and Estonia have been progressively enhancing their cultural and educational cooperation in recent years.
 In April 2024, during a bilateral meeting in Dhaka, Foreign Secretary Masud Bin Momen emphasized the importance of expanding educational opportunities for Bangladeshi students in Estonia.
 He advocated for increased academic partnerships and student exchange programs to foster innovation and economic growth in both countries.

 Estonia has emerged as an attractive destination for Bangladeshi students seeking higher education.
-Currently, approximately 400 Bangladeshi students are pursuing studies in Estonia, drawn by the country's affordable tuition fees, quality education, and vibrant student life.
-Leading Estonian universities such as the University of Tartu, Tallinn University, and Tallinn University of Technology offer a wide range of programs in fields including information technology, engineering, business, and the arts.

 To support international students, Estonian universities and the government provide various scholarships and support services.
 Scholarships like the Excellent Scholarships at Tallinn University and the Kristjan Jaak Scholarships help Bangladeshi students with tuition and living expenses.
 Additionally, student support centers offer academic advising, mental health counseling, career planning, and cultural integration workshops, facilitating a smooth transition for Bangladeshi students into Estonian academic and social life.